Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

  - [x] New options for add all resource in RG
 For lazy people like me

- - ~~Add menu in CZCM for run Sub-program with menu buttons~~
-This feature was cancelled because menu buttons make python stop

  - [ ] New Sub-program : Extra Code Generator (ECG) for Extra Codes
 It will generate some code for specific zombies or armors, etc